 Can I reserve a campsite in advance?

-The seven campgrounds operated by the National Park Service are available on a first-come, first-served basis on the day of your stay.
-These include: the Mammoth and Indian Creek Campgrounds near Mammoth Hot Springs, the Lewis Lake Campground near the South Entrance, the centrally located Norris Campground, and the Pebble Creek, Slough Creek, and Tower Fall Campgrounds in the northeast area of the Park.
-The campgrounds usually fill by early morning, so plan ahead to get a site.
+Seven campgrounds are operated by the National Park Service and include: the Mammoth (the only campground that is first-come, first-served) and Indian Creek Campgrounds near Mammoth Hot Springs, the Lewis Lake Campground near the South Entrance, the centrally located Norris Campground (closed in 2024), and the Pebble Creek (closed in 2024), Slough Creek, and Tower Fall (closed in 2024) Campgrounds in the northeast area of the park.
+NPS campsites can be reserved through recreation.gov.

-Are the RV campsites in all Yellowstone campgrounds?
+Are there RV campsites in all Yellowstone campgrounds?

 What is there to do in the evenings at campgrounds?